We specialise in providing fast, easy access to bridging finance for UK landlords.

-A bridging loan is a short term, secured finance agreement that lets you borrow money using an asset such as a property as security.
+A bridging loan provides a short term, secured finance agreement that lets you borrow money using an asset such as a property as security.

 Sometimes you need to raise money fast, but only require credit for a short period of time.
-Longer term financial agreements like mortgages can take longer to arrange, and are usually repaid over longer periods of time.
+Longer term financial agreements like mortgages can be too slow to arrange, and are usually repaid over longer periods of time.
 In most cases, if you repay them early, you will be charged additional fees for doing so.
-This makes them far from ideal when it comes to short term financial solutions.
+This makes them less suited as a short term financial solution.

 As a result, bridging loans were developed to allow you to borrow larger sums of money at short notice, but over shorter periods of time.
 This makes them ideal for situations such as purchasing property at auction, funding redevelopment projects or to fund the purchase of a new property without having to wait to sell another property.

 Bridging loans require an asset to be used as security.
 This will usually be a property as they generally of a high enough value to cover the amounts of credit required.
 Lenders will need proof that a borrower has a plan for repaying the loan, known as an "exit strategy".
 Because the loan is secured, it is essential to ensure that you can have a viable exit strategy for repayment, as your property / home may be repossessed if you do not.